AIHubCentral/docs/assets/W-Okada/Local/W-Okada.md

 ***
 ### Advanced Settings

-- Protocol: sio
+- Protocol: rest
 - Crossfade length: 0.1 or 0.15 (0.1 for fastest voice, 0.15 for improved quality but increases delay by 50 ms. It is NOT recommended to go below 0.1)
-- SilenceFront: kinda useless, doesn't matter what you select here.
-On to reduce GPU usage when you are not speaking into the microphone by a few percentages
+- SilenceFront: Reduce GPU usage when idle.
+This only reduces GPU resources when you're not talking or making sounds
 - Force FP32 mode: on (THIS IS OFF BY DEFAULT!
 Turning this on improves stability.
 Increases VRAM usage by 200 MB)
 - Disable JIT compilation: off for faster loading speed of the program, on for slightly better performance (10-15 ms) for Nvidia only)
-- Convert to ONNX: No for Nvidia, Maybe for AMD/Intel GPUs.
-It is generally not needed anymore, but it may help AMD/Intel GPUs slightly
+- Convert to ONNX: Reduces delay and slightly reduces gpu usage.
+Enabling this increases CPU usage by around 5-10%.
+Reduces the quality of the voice a bit.
+If you decide to enable this, pair it with rmvpe_onnx for even less delay
-- Protect: 0.5 for normal usage, 0.33 if you use index.
-Index is not recommended to use at all but keep this in mind
+- Protect: Reduces the occurrence of robotic sibilants and robotic breathing, but also reduces the effect of the index file.
+Lower values increase this protection, higher values decrease it.
+The default value is 0.5, which means that the protection is disabled, reduce this value to 0.33 to enable it

 ***
 ### Finding my own settings for Chunk